lmc297/BTyper3/README.md

   --ani_subspecies [ANI_SUBSPECIES]
-                        Optional argument; True or False; assign genome to a subspecies, if relevant, using FastANI; default = True --fastani_path [FASTANI_PATH]
+                        Optional argument; True or False; assign genome to a subspecies, if relevant, using FastANI; default = True --ani_geneflow [ANI_GENEFLOW]
+                        Optional argument; True or False; assign genome to a pseudo-gene flow unit using the method described by Carroll, et al. using FastANI; default = False --fastani_path [FASTANI_PATH]
-                        Optional argument for use with --ani_species True or --ani_subspecies True; fastANI, unless path to fastANI executable is supplied; path to fastANI; default = fastANI <fastANI is in the user's path>
+                        Optional argument for use with --ani_species True and/or --ani_subspecies True and/or --ani_geneflow
+                        True; fastANI, unless path to fastANI executable is supplied; path to fastANI; default = fastANI <fastANI is in the user's path> --virulence [VIRULENCE]
-  --virulence [VIRULENCE]
-                        Optional argument; True or False; perform virulence gene detection to assign genomes to biovars Anthracis or Emeticus; default = True --bt [BT]             Optional argument; True or False; perform Bt toxin gene detection for cry, cyt, and vip genes to assign genomes to biovar Thuringiensis; default = True --virulence_identity [VIRULENCE_IDENTITY]
+                        Optional argument; True or False; perform virulence gene detection (required if one wants to assign genomes to biovars Anthracis or Emeticus); default = True
+  --bt [BT]             Optional argument; True or False; perform Bt toxin
+                        gene detection for cry, cyt, and vip genes (required if one wants to assign genomes to biovar Thuringiensis); default = True --mlst [MLST]         Optional argument; True or False; assign genome to a sequence type (ST) using the seven-gene multi-locus sequence typing (MLST) scheme available in PubMLST;
+                        default = True
+  --panC [PANC]         Optional argument; True or False; assign genome to a
+                        phylogenetic group (Group I-VIII) using an adjusted, eight-group panC group assignment scheme; default = True
+  --virulence_db [VIRULENCE_DB]
+                        Optional argument for use with --virulence True; aa or nuc; database to use for virulence factor detection: aa for the amino acid sequence database, or nuc for the nucleotide sequence database; option aa uses translated nucleotide blast and allows for the detection of more remote homologs, but is slower than nuc, which uses blastn; default = aa --virulence_identity [VIRULENCE_IDENTITY]
                         Optional argument for use with --virulence True;
-                        integer from 0 to 100; minimum percent amino acid identity threshold for a virulence gene to be considered present; default = 50 --virulence_coverage [VIRULENCE_COVERAGE]
+                        integer from 0 to 100; minimum percent amino acid/nucleotide identity threshold for a virulence
+                        gene to be considered present, depending on choice of --virulence_db aa or nuc, respectively; default = 70 --virulence_coverage [VIRULENCE_COVERAGE]
                         Optional argument for use with --virulence True;
-                        integer from 0 to 100; minimum percent coverage threshold for a virulence gene to be considered present; default = 70 --bt_identity [BT_IDENTITY]
+                        integer from 0 to 100; minimum percent coverage threshold for a virulence gene to be considered present; default = 80 --bt_identity [BT_IDENTITY]
                         Optional argument for use with --bt True; integer from 0 to 100; minimum percent amino acid identity